Top 10 Programming Languages to Learn in 2026

 Best for: AI/ML, data science, automation, web backends

-Python's position in 2026 is ridiculous.
-It dominates AI and machine learning.
-PyTorch and TensorFlow run the ML framework world.
-LangChain and LlamaIndex have become the standard for building apps on top of large language models.
-FastAPI and Django keep it relevant for web development.
-The ecosystem is so large that whatever you're trying to do, somebody's probably built a library for it already.
+Python's grip on 2026 is almost unfair.
+It owns AI and machine learning outright — PyTorch and TensorFlow for the frameworks, LangChain and LlamaIndex as the default way to build on top of large language models.
+FastAPI and Django keep it firmly in web-backend territory.
+Whatever you're building, someone has probably already published a library for it.

 # Python's simplicity is its superpower